Our History

 - Cultural activities for adults that present a comprehensive look at francophone culture in the 21st century;

-- An on-site library, Culturethèque, an E-library, plus other resources online for both native speakers and French students; and
+- An on-site library AND Culturethèque, an E-library, plus other resources online for both native speakers and French students; and

 - An outreach program that encourages the study of French in affiliated schools.